-Asthma is a long-term lung disease with no cure, but a range of treatments exists.
-If very severe symptoms do not respond to other medications, a doctor may administer magnesium sulfate.
+If severe symptoms of asthma do not respond to other medications, a doctor may administer magnesium sulfate to relax bronchial muscles and expand airways.

 Asthma is a common condition.
 According to the